modern-sapien/project-prometheus/NOTE.md

         * NEVER WRITE a DELETE QUERY without a where clause
         * ID auto increment skips over ones already in use.

+## MONGO DB
+    NoSQL database
+        Collections >> Documents
+        Similar format to JSON data
+    Mongo DB is not designed for many to many relationships it is designed for one to many.

+## NPM packages

+### dotenv
+    Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve Factor App methodology.

+### morgan
+    HTTP request logger middleware

+### colors
+    An npm package that allows you colorize "results" in the console.